HaiderMalik12/loopback-vue-boilerplate/README.md

 - **npm run clean**: Removes the bundled files.

 ### Built-in example
-A simple 'Hello World' Vue.js application is included in this boilerplate.
+A simple 'Hello World' Vue.js application contains an example by Evan You (yyx990803) is included in this boilerplate.
 You can find those files under `/client`.

 Hot reloading is only applied in development mode.
 In production mode, the code base is pre-compiled and placed under `.build/static`.